Shaienn/http_server/Readme.md

 ---------- REPORT END ----------
 ```

 It shows time range of the test and corresponding counter values.
-It helps to understand how much requests were sent, how much were successfull and how much complete the job.
+It helps to understand how much requests were sent, how much were successfull and how much have done the job.